No items found.

 However, it is worth noting that Freud's theory has been criticized for being overly focused on sexuality and for lacking empirical evidence.
 Nonetheless, it remains a significant contribution to the field of psychology and has influenced subsequent theories of human development.

-Attachment Theory
+Attachment theory

-This theory proposes that infants develop emotional bonds with their primary caregiver, which serves as a foundation for their later social and emotional development.
+This theory proposes that infants develop emotional bonds with their primary caregiver, which serves as a foundation for their later social and emotional growth.
 Developed by John Bowlby (1969), it identifies four different attachment styles that develop based on the quality of the relationship between the infant and their caregiver during the first few years of life.
 These attachment styles include secure, anxious-ambivalent, avoidant, and disorganized.

-Infants with a secure attachment style feel safe and secure and seek comfort and support from their caregiver when upset.
+Infants with a secure attachment style feel safe and secure and seek comfort and support from their caregivers when upset.
 Infants with an anxious-ambivalent attachment style may be clingy and fearful of separation, while those with an avoidant attachment style may avoid or ignore their caregiver.
 Finally, infants with a disorganized attachment style may show mixed or disoriented behavior.

-Albert Bandura's Social Learning Theory proposes that learning occurs through direct experience and observation, and imitation of others.
+Albert Bandura's Social Learning Theory proposes that learning occurs through direct experience observation, and imitation of others.
 Bandura argues that individuals learn by observing the behavior of others and the consequences that follow, whether positive or negative.
 Through this observation, individuals acquire knowledge, attitudes, and behaviors that they can apply (Bandura, 1977).

 The theory emphasizes the importance of modeling and reinforcement in shaping behavior.
 It believes Individuals are more likely to imitate the behavior of others when they perceive that behavior to be rewarded, whether through praise, attention, or other forms of positive reinforcement.
 Conversely, individuals are less likely to imitate behavior that is punished or receives negative consequences.

-1. Prenatal Development: The period from conception to birth encompasses the intricate growth and development of the embryo and fetus.
+1. Prenatal development: The period from conception to birth encompasses the intricate growth and development of the embryo and fetus.

-4. Adolescence: This spans from twelve to eighteen and is a crucial stage of development that involves the formation of identity, relationships, and independence.
+5. Adolescence: This spans from twelve to eighteen and is a crucial stage of development that involves the formation of identity, relationships, and independence.

-How do you Diagnose Developmental Issues?
+How do you diagnose developmental issues?

 Developmental screening